 Professionals at the USC-CHLA Center for Childhood Communication in Los Angeles determine the degree and type of hearing loss a child of any age may have, fit sensory devices including hearing aids and cochlear implants and facilitate and assess development of communication skills.
 The Center’s integrated services include pediatric audiology, speech-language pathology and auditory verbal therapy, and educational counseling and guidance.

 Our scientists conduct a variety of research studies in which clinic families may participate.
 The center represents a renaissance in clinical care for childhood communication in Los Angeles, surpassing the level of care offered at any other clinical program in the area.
+We provide comprehensive life long care, and our physicians are on staff at Children’s Hospital Los Angeles.

 Our licensed audiologists come from a variety of outstanding doctoral programs, hold certifications in clinical excellence and are devoted exclusively to the hearing health of children.
 We use state-of-the art, research-backed procedures in our assessment techniques, our hearing aid fitting techniques and our implant programming techniques.
 Our follow-up appointments are designed to ensure that these fittings remain appropriate even as children grow and their needs change.